Vorticode/solarite/docs/index.md

 # Solarite

-Solarite is a small (8KB min+gzip), fast, compilation-free JavaScript library to enhance your vanilla web components.
+Solarite is a small (8KB min+gzip), fast, compilation-free JavaScript library for creating elements and web components.
 Features:

-- Very similar to writing native Web Components.
 - Minimal DOM updates when rendering.
 - No magic:  Rendering only when you want it, via the manually invoked render() method.
+- Integrates well with vanilla JavaScript.
 - Local scoped styles:  Inherit external styles but define new styles that apply only to the web component and its children.
 - Elements with `id` or `data-id` attributes become class properties.
 - Attributes are passed as constructor arguments to nested Solarite components.